OmniLayer/spec/README.md

 Bitcoin has some little-known advanced features (such as scripting) which many people imagine will enable it to perform fancy new tricks someday.
 The Master Protocol uses exactly NONE of those advanced features, because support for them is not guaranteed in the future, and the Master Protocol doesn't need them to embed data in the block chain.

-The Master Protocol was originally specified to embed data in the block chain using fake bitcoin addresses (Class A), but we've since come up with a more blockchain friendly method which embeds data in a bitcoin multi-signature transaction (Class B).
-Once bitcoin miners start supporting the new OP_RETURN opcode as part of version 0.9 of the Bitcoin reference client, Master Protocol will be able to use that opcode to make the Master Protocol data completely prune-able (Class C) see description here by Gavin Andresen here: https://bitcoinfoundation.org/blog/?p=290
+The Master Protocol was originally specified to embed data in the blockchain using fake Bitcoin addresses (Class A), but we've since come up with a more blockchain friendly method which embeds data in fully redeemable, and therefore non-polluting, multi-signature transaction outputs (Class B).
+Other storage options are actively explored and evaluated.

-Class C transactions are most preferred due to the Provably Prune-able Outputs avoiding issues of "bloat" and "pollution" of the block chain.

 The technical details for both Class A and Class B transactions can be found in Appendix A.